 We all have fond memories of waiting for the Tooth Fairy and seeing what she would bring us after we lost a tooth.
-Since today is National Tooth Fairy Day we thought it would be fun to share with you some new ideas for the Tooth Fairy to create special memories with your children.
+Since many of us reading this are now the Tooth Fairy, we thought it would be fun to share some new Tooth Fairy ideas to create special memories with your children.
 Here are our 12 favorite ideas.

 1. Fairy Money